robertbraeutigam/oscar/README.md

 ### Objects

 The most important building blocks of an Oscar software are Objects.
-Objects are analogous to Java Classes, except there is no inheritance, so calling them classes would be confusing.
+Objects are analogous to Java Classes, except there is no inheritance.

 ```oscar
 object Money(val amount: Integer, val currency: Currency) {